brandonbell/heka-hdfs/README.md

 - user: Username to create create connection with.
 - timeout: Timeout for HDFS connection in seconds. (default 15 seconds)
 - keepalive: Disable HDFS connection keepalive. (default false)
-- path: Full output file path on HDFS
+- path: Full output file path on HDFS.
+- timestamp: Append epochtime in milliseconds to filename. (default false)
+- extension: String to append to end of path(+timestamp).
+This can be used to denote filetype.
 - perm: Permissions of file on HDFS. (default 0700)
 - overwrite: Overwrite file if it already exists. (default false)
 - blocksize: HDFS blocksize in bytes. (default 134217728 (128MB))
-- compression: Compress output file to HDFS.
-Currently only 'gzip' is supported. (default nil)
 - replication: HDFS replication facter of file. (default 3)
 - buffersize: Size of buffer used in transferring data to HDFS. (default 4096)
-- flush_interval: Interval in milliseconds data should be written to HDFS. (default 60000)
-- flush_count: Number of messages toa ccumulate before data is written to HDFS. (default 1)
-- flush_operator: Operator between flush_interval and flush_count. (default AND)

 Example: